cwells/adhd/README.md

       confirm: \nSync staging database to dev?

 This means that you cannot set an env variable in one line and then use it in the next.
+Each task gets a clean slate.

-If you want tasks to share a subprocess (similar to `make`'s `ONESHELL` option), use the following format:
+If you want tasks to share a subprocess (similar to `make`'s `.ONESHELL` option), use the following format:

     db/sync:
       help: Sync staging database to dev database.